goofballLogic/v5/packages/wdio-cucumber-framework/docs/design/important-features.md

     _Answer pending_

-- [ ] 2.
+- [x] 2.
 Is it correct to assume that there is no --exit functionality or that wdio replaces it? (source: exit.feature)

-    _Answer pending_
+    This will not be supported (@christian-bromann, https://github.com/webdriverio/v5/issues/82#issuecomment-403831128)

 - [ ] 3.
 Is it correct to assume that there is no --fail-fast functionality or that wdio replaces it? (source: fail_fast.feature)